macontrerascordoba/Sierpinski-Triangle/README.md

 1. Take the last point drawn and randomly select one of the apices
 2. Draw a point in the middle of the two selected.

-If you repeat this rules enough times you can see how the Sierpinski's triangle if being constructed.
+If you repeat this rules enough times you can see how the Sierpinski's triangle is being constructed.

 [Here you have the visual explanation](https://www.youtube.com/watch?v=Fgu5-3ihVVI) I used to do this in case you didn't understand it well enough.